ShabaniLab/TQC-Braiding-Nanowire/docs/DOC-ARCHITECTURE.md

 5,6,0
 ```

-1. Fusion Channel (`fusion-channel.csv`) - this channel is for a 2-qubit gate
+1. Fusion Channel <sup>csv</sup> - this channel is for a 2-qubit gate
 ```
 Q1,Q2,a,b,c
 0,0,1,1,1